AKJUS/ccat/readme.md

 something wrong with this files.
 For example json reader raised exceptions
 and so on.
 And then i have to look why.
 And for this case i wrote this
 small tool.
-I know i can you existing great tools like sed and awk and so on.
+I know i can use all existing great tools like sed and awk and so on.
 But
 sometimes this great command line tools are a little oversized for me and
 and i like to code in C++.
-So why not a tiny tool like this to solve this
+So why not to implement a tiny tool like this
-task.
+to solve this task.

 ## Looks like
 [![Watch the video](https://i.ytimg.com/vi/NIph9nzp0z4/hqdefault.jpg)](https://www.youtube.com/watch?v=NIph9nzp0z4)